erikdmitchell/uci-results/readme.md

 Added get_uci_multiplier() and get_world_cup_multiplier() to Field_Quality class.
 They're our auto detect of sorts.
 	- needs testing with multiple seasons in db
 Disabled admin page for Field_Quality class b/c it's no longer needed.
 Note: in some instances "total" in FQis greater than 1.
 Need to double check.
+OK EM

+TODO: nittany gets a 1.0, this needs to be adjusted using previous years uci points in field (need previous years results).
+TOTO: Once fq ia hard coded, need methods to adjust and update
-Note: dynamic fq generation takes a while, we should hard code it into deb as object, when adding race to db in cURL class.
+TODO: Note: dynamic fq generation takes a while, we should hard code it into deb as object, when adding race to db in cURL class.
+TODO: try accessing 2012/2013 season
+TODO: write functions/code to diplay races and details (shortcode perhaps) and rank riders